A Trusted Friend in a Complicated World

 Wattpad

-Good for: New writers
+Good for: Discovering new writers

 Wattpad is an e-reading website that connects a community of 80 million readers and writers.
 Original books are uploaded directly to the platform for users to read.
 You have to create an account to read the books, but once you find a free book you want to read, click on the cover, then click the “Read” button to get started.